davidtheclark/postcss-simple-mixin/README.md

 }
 ```

+`@simple-mixin-define` statements will be removed entirely from the generated CSS.

-Some guidelines to obey (violations should throw errors):
+Some defining guidelines to obey (violations should throw errors):
 - Definitions must occur at the root level.
-- Definitions can only contain declarations (and comments): no `Rule` nodes.
+- Definitions should only contain declarations (and comments): no `Rule` nodes.
 - Comments are ok in definitions but are not copied: only declarations are copied.

 ### Include a Mixin

-Use the at-rule `@simple-mixin-include` to include you mixin with in a rule set.
+Use the at-rule `@simple-mixin-include` to include your mixin in a rule set.
 For example:

 ```css
 .bar {